amalthomas2003/attendence_calculator/README.md

 # attendence_calculator
-Simple program to calculate how much attendance per subject  is lost Read the documentation pdf to know more details!
+Simple program to calculate how much attendance per subject  is lost.\n Read the documentation pdf to know more details!